mjbenefiel/react-stuff/react-redux/readme.md

 - error will throw if classes aren't using PascalCase
 - can pass down functions into components as props
 - wrapping event within anonymous function will prevent the event from automatically firing everytime there is a page load
+- A promise means "this action will complete at some point in time"
+    - .then() method fires once this action has completed

 Container Components